Nobody likes losing clients just like nobody likes losing money.

 As a matter of fact, I have something that I recommend anyone who just lost a client or is on the verge of losing a client should check out right now:

-Join the ScaleMath SEO & Marketing Facebook Group today and start learning with like-minded individuals in your industry.
-It’s completely free to join and it would be a pleasure to have you there – fellow members are waiting and actually looking forward to helping you.
+Join the ScaleMath SEO & Marketing Academy & Community today and start learning with like-minded individuals in your industry.
+Our pricing is flat-rate, transparent and the program has no upsells whatsoever – fellow members are waiting and actually looking forward to helping you.
+Better yet, in the past ScaleMath Pro members have actually found agencies/freelancers that complement their skillsets to partner and prefer clients to each other.